forestbiotech-lab/PHENO-old/README.md

 Auth and no auth

 The first should get you a hello world
-The second extracts the data from investigation database where investigaionID is the varible in the url path
+The second extracts the data from investigation database where investigaionID is the variable in the url path

-## Auth server should be seperated from Resource server (TODO)
+## Auth server should be separated from Resource server (TODO)
-By this I mean even if it's the same resource the db privlages should be limited to read the access_token table and any other that is necessary.
+By this I mean even if it's the same resource the db privileges should be limited to read the access_token table and any other that is necessary.
 No write permission.
 "To much?"

 ## Pagination (TODO)